RossPaterson/advent-of-code/2018/Notes.md

 A proper approach would have turned the maze into a weighted graph with admissible position-equipment pairs as nodes, and then used a general path-finding algorithm.

+## Day 23: Experimental Emergency Teleportation

+After several elaborate descriptions, this one was beautifully clear, with an easy first part setting the stage for a very challenging search problem in the second part.

+I took ages on this one, and eventually gave up and looked on Reddit for hints.
+One idea there was to take the 8 bounding planes of each nanobot range and consider intersections of 3 planes.
+I got that working, but it is an O(*n*<sup>4</sup>) algorithm, and I estimate that it would have taken 3 weeks of CPU time on this input.

+A much better idea from that thread was a directed divide-and-conquer approach, which turned out much simpler and faster.